Santos-Rui/Its-clocks-all-the-way-down/README.md

 For V1 ill make a simple, scaled down version using off the shelf gears.

 V2 will be a full sized number (6 clocks, 12 motors).
 This will  already house the full size final power supply and the plan is to make it modular, so i can just add 3 more in the V3.
+Here ill need to implement some prettier control for the motors to move them in sync, and maybe some prettier transitions.

 V3 will be the full sized 4 numbers display.
 This will most likely require me to use shift registers or other way to expand IO.